Bikeman868/Urchin/readme.md

   this parameter is optional.
 * Variable declaration and substitution.
 * IP based security with administrator logon to override.
+* Support for optional plug-in to encrypt configuration data.
 * Versioning of rules with different versions active in each environment.

 ## Things that Urchin does _not_ do